guydmann/fractal_toy/README.md

 ## for the bot

-copy and rename the `.env-sample` to `.env` and add your discord token
+copy and rename the `.env-sample` to `.env` and add your discord token and the channel_id for the channel it will communicate in